 The different names of an RV somewhat tie into both size and features.

-We can generally split these all into two separate types of RVs.
+We can generally split these all into two different types of RVs.

 RV with Engines